Contribution margin ratio: what it is, formula, examples

 How do I calculate the contribution margin ratio for multiple products?

-To calculate the ratio for multiple products, you first need to determine the revenue and variable costs for each product individually.
-Then, apply the contribution margin ratio formula to each one.
-This allows you to compare the profitability of different items and identify which ones are your strongest performers.
+Calculate revenue and variable costs for each product separately, then apply the contribution margin ratio formula to each.
+This lets you compare profit across your product line and identify your strongest performers.

 Disclaimer